JMRI/JMRI/scripts/HOWTO-distribution.md

 - Confirm that the tag for the current release (release-4.3.3) is in place, then manually delete the current release branch via the [GitHub UI](https://github.com/JMRI/JMRI/branches).

+- Go to the GitHub PR and Issues lists and remove any "afterNextTestRelease" (and "afterNextProductionRelease" if appropriate) labels

 ====================================================================================
 ## Associated Documentation